 If you plan on catching a sunset from the Bat Caves, consider coming a few hours earlier.
 The area around the caves has wonderful views, a beautiful Buddhist temple, but a dark past.

 The Killing Caves of Phnom Sampeau was one of the execution sites used by the Khmer Rouge during the Cambodian Genocide in the 1970s.
 No doubt, visiting the Killing Caves will be a somber experience.
 As you listen to the chirping birds and watch the monkeys play, it’s hard to imagine that crimes against humanity were committed in such a beautiful place.

-4) Check Out The Ruins of Phnom Banan
+4) Explore The Ruins of Wat Banan Temple

-Phnom Banan, also known as Wat Banan, is located 22 kms / 13 miles south of the city center of Battambang.
+Wat Banan, also known as Phnom Banan, is located 22 km / 13 miles south of the city center of Battambang.

 Built in the 11th century, Phnom Banan is a wonderful representation of ancient Khmer architecture.
 While it is nowhere near the caliber of Angkor Wat, the five towers form a resemblance to those of Angkor Wat.
 It’ll take you 350+ steps to reach the temple ruins, but in our opinion, well worth the climb if you are up for it!

 5) Take a Cooking Class at Nary Kitchen

 One of our favorite things to do when traveling to a new country is understanding the flavors of that countries cuisine!
 Nary Kitchen is a family-run restaurant and cooking school!
 Offering morning and afternoon classes, tourists will learn how to cook four traditional Cambodian dishes for the price of $10 USD.
 A day cooking and eating tasty food is a day well spent, if you ask us 🙂